thanasisn/SDR_trends_LAP/MDPI_submission_docx.md

 much smaller trend in autumn ($0.19\,\%/y$).

-The trends under clear- and cloudy-sky conditions are of the same direction and it would be expected that their sum is similar to the all-sky trend.
+The trends under clear- and cloudy-sky conditions are of the same direction, and it would be expected that their sum is similar to the all-sky trend.
 This does not happen, especially for winter, likely due to the way the monthly means for clear and cloudy skies were calculated.
 Daily means were calculated only when at least $60\,\%$ of the clear- or